 Awareness is key to effective estate, tax and wealth management planning

-Given that the changes in laws are relatively fresh in some countries, some LGBT households may not be aware of their rights when it comes to financial, tax and estate planning.
+Given that the changes in laws are relatively fresh in some countries, some LGBTQ households may not be aware of their rights when it comes to financial, tax and estate planning.
 Or they may be complacent — not unlike heterosexual couples.
-This is especially true for LGBT couples in the U.S., given that same-sex marriage was legalized in 2015, a decade later than in Canada.
+This is especially true for LGBTQ couples in the U.S., given that same-sex marriage was legalized in 2015, a decade later than in Canada.

 Wealth management planning includes a broad spectrum of activities: how you build and protect your assets throughout your lifetime, planning for major expenses such as vehicles and mortgages, and long-term costs such as a child’s education, purchasing a home, and saving for retirement.
 Estate planning refers to planning who will receive your assets after you die, how those assets will be distributed, how you would like to be cared for if you become incapacitated before death, and guardianship of any minor children.
 Tax planning informs both wealth and estate planning, helping to anticipate what taxes must be paid during different life stages.